aleshaleksey/fansys23/08-spell-list.md

 |Material|Petals of a yellow rose|-2(19)
 |Save|CHA|

-**Description**: The target gains immunity to: "grappled", "restrained" and resistance to: "paralysed", "immobilised", "stunned", "catatonic".
+**Description**: The target gains immunity to: "grappled", "restrained" and resistance to: "paralysed", "immobilised", "stunned", "catatonic" as well as resistance to "incapacitated".

 **Upcast**: For every MP die above 4, the duration increases by 1 hour.